MKFirmware/MarlinKimbra/Documentation/GCodes.md

 *  G10 - retract filament according to settings of M207
 *  G11 - retract recover filament according to settings of M208
 *  G28 - X0 Y0 Z0 Home all Axis.
 G28 M for bed manual setting with LCD.
-*  G29 - Detailed Z-Probe, probes the bed at 4 points.
-You must de at the home position for this to work correctly.
+*  G29 - Detailed Z-Probe, probes the bed at 3 points or grid.
+You must be at the home position for this to work correctly.
-   G29 Fyyy Lxxx Rxxx Byyy for probe in this 4 points.
+   G29 Fyyy Lxxx Rxxx Byyy for customer grid.
 *  G30 - Single Z Probe, probes bed at current XY location.
    Bed Probe and Delta geometry Autocalibration G30 A
 *  G31 - Dock Z Probe sled (if enabled)